Kieran-Bacon/Better/docs/ConfigParser.md

 filepath provided is incorrect

-If `read` is called on a `ConfigParser` that already has contents, overlapping keys shall have their values replaced, independant keys shall remain, and sections shall be merged.
+If `read` is called on a `ConfigParser` that already has contents, overlapping keys shall have their values replaced, independent keys shall remain, and sections shall be merged.

 ```python